Taepodong-1

-Taepodong-1 (대포동-1) was the external designation given to a three-stage technology demonstrator developed by North Korea, a development step toward an intermediate-range ballistic missile.
-The missile was derived originally from the Scud rocket and was tested once in 1998 as a space launch vehicle.
-As a space launch vehicle, it was sometimes called the Paektusan 1.
+Taepodong-1 was the external designation given to a three-stage technology demonstrator developed by North Korea, a development step toward an intermediate-range ballistic missile.
+The design was derived from the USSR's Scud missile.
+It was tested once, in 1998, as a space launch vehicle; as such it was sometimes called the Paektusan 1, after the Paektu Mountain.